Turkish Delight (Literally) at Istanbul’s Spice Market:

 The Spice Bazaar was on the Ancient Silk Route

 Back in the day, the Spice Market was the final stop for camel caravans completing the Silk Route from faraway lands like China and India.
 All of this great architecture and food would sure be a welcome sight for a tired camel, eh?

 In Turkish, the name of the Spice Bazaar translates as “Egyptian Market” because construction of the complex was originally funded by taxes from Egyptian imports.
 As I emphasized in my first Turkey article and shall say again, for centuries, Turkey has been a connecting central point between Africa, Asia, and Europe.
 In many ways, it remains so today.

 Gifts or Window Shopping at the Spice Bazaar?

 Back into the Spice Market we go.
 As my fellow travel bloggers began buying up boxes of Turkish Delight, I cozied up to a hot glass of Turkish tea.
-One of my secrets for budget travel is to refrain from buying too many gifts (which is a cinch for me since gifts are not my “Love Language”), but I can see how the Spice Bazaar would be a gifter’s dream!
+One of my secrets for budget travel is to refrain from buying too many gifts (which is a cinch for me since gifts are not my “Love Language” — though I do enjoy mindful gifts), but I can see how the Spice Bazaar would be a gifter’s dream!

 Shopping Brings People Together

 As I wandered up the store’s steep ladder to a room lined with ornate plates, I thought about what brought our group to Istanbul.
 Yes, Turkish Airlines had gathered 29 top travel bloggers to tour Turkey (and I was tired as a mother, so I gladly went), but with the world as it is now, it became clear to me that this wasn’t just about tourism: it’s about positive diplomacy.

 The Greek or Turkish Baklava Fight